-As a child, I remember how my mommy used to thoroughly check my sister’s and my head every Sunday for any signs of the dreaded crawlies.
+As a child, I remember how my mommy used to thoroughly check my sister’s and my head every Sunday for any signs of head lice.
 She forbade us to sit near or play with friends, classmates or cousins who were plagued with this parasite.
 Well, in spite of taking so much care, I remember we had still caught the lice a couple of times.
-Whether my sister had caught first and then spread the infection to me or was it the other way round, I don’t remember but if one of us had caught the lice, the other one would catch it even before my mommy knew about its existence.
+Whether my sister had caught first and then spread the infection to me or was it the other way round, I don’t remember, but if one of us had caught the lice, the other one would catch it even before my mommy knew about its existence.
 So then started a long and painful procedure to get rid of them.
 To this day, I dread the fine-combed nit comb.
 It hurt so much.
-Mediker shampoo had arrived quite late in the day.
-Also, these shampoos contain harmful chemicals that enter the human system.
-So it’s best to avoid them.

-There are a few popular myths regarding head lice.
+There are a few popular myths regarding lice.
 Let’s bust them:

-- Head lice are a sign of dirty hair or poor hygiene: hygiene has got nothing to do with lice infection.
+- Head lice are a sign of dirty hair or poor hygiene: hygiene has got nothing to do with head lice infestation.
 They suck blood to survive, what do they care about your hair hygiene?

-- Head lice can jump and fly from one head to another: head lice can neither jump nor fly, all they can do is walk from one head to another.
+- Lice can jump and fly from one head to another: lice can neither jump nor fly, all they can do is walk from one head to another.
 And for that, the heads have to be touching each other for the lice to get attached from one head to another.
-Head lice prefer staying close to the scalp to facilitate easy sucking of blood.
+Lice prefer staying close to the scalp to facilitate easy sucking of blood.

-- Head lice can be prevented: I have known people who treat their kids’ hair with strong anti-lice shampoos/medicines in a bid to prevent the infection.
+- Lice can be prevented: I have known people who treat their kids’ hair with strong anti-lice shampoos/medicines in a bid to prevent lice infection.
 It doesn’t work like that.
 Don’t use such harsh treatments unless your child’s been infected.
 If you wish, you can check your child’s hair every week or so.
-This way you will come to know soon if your child’s hair has been infected of late.
+This way you will come to know soon if your child’s hair has been infected recently.
 You can thus start the treatment quickly and prevent the infection from spreading on to others.

 - Head lice prefer girls: no they don’t; they don’t know how to discriminate.
 All they want is a scalp from which they can suck blood.
-But yes, it’s easier to attach to girls’ hair as they are longer.
+But yes, it’s easier to attach to girls’ hair as they are longer and thicker.

 Remember, these natural remedies only kill the lice and not the nits.
 So you will have to use it again after 1 week for the next 4 weeks by the time which all the nits would have matured into lice.